 (Farmers & Merchants Bank Of Long Beach 2015 Annual Report)

 The last time they cut the dividend?
 Apparently never.
 It has survived depressions and numerous recessions; stock market crashes; regulatory and technological changes.
 Yet the dividend has always been paid out on time every quarter (and often with a special payment made at the end of each year).
-Over the lifetime of 99.99% of the population investors have never seen a dividend cut: it’s an absolute cash cow.
+Investors have never seen a dividend cut over the lifetime of 99.99% of the population.

 With that in mind it probably won’t surprise you to hear that the stock is incredibly tightly held.
 According to Bloomberg the average volume is just eight shares a day.
 Eight.
 On a current share price of around $6,300 that makes the daily trading amount less than $50,000.
 For a company with a market capitalization of around $1bn that figure is insane.
 The funny thing with F&M Bank of Long Beach is that it actually appears to be undervalued most of the time despite its obvious high quality.
 Maybe it’s down to not splitting their shares, and the resultant high stock price and total lack of meaningful liquidity, but it’s quite surprising given how strong the bank is.